The Spot: Luana’s Coffee Yard

 Mobile (find location through Instagram, linked above); 623-341-6940.

-The Scene: The anything-goes vibe of Luana’s is half of its appeal.
+The anything-goes vibe of Luana’s is half of its appeal.
 In an age of intricate restaurant branding, when posts feel carefully curated to siphon right from your wallet, Luana’s doesn’t give a shit about any of that stuff.
 Owner Aaron Schofield does his own thing, splashing his digital feed with huge personality.

 That attitude is what you get at Luana’s.
 His turquoise trailer may be parked in Glendale one day, and downtown Phoenix the next.
 The vibes remain the same.
 Schofield plays music.
 He sets out fold-up chairs.
 He lays a rug on the pavement.
 It's not much, but it makes things feel nice, which is the purpose of coffee.